 As Christians, how are we to understand meditation?
 In mainstream Christianity, there seems to be a much bigger emphasis on prayer than on meditation.
 This is perhaps because meditation oftentimes seems like the realm of Eastern religions -- Buddhism, Hinduism, etc..
 The truth is, many people have an incorrect view of the role that meditation plays in Christianity.
 This post is my attempt to clear up this misconception.
 By exploring what the Bible teaches us about meditation, hopefully we can all see the crucial role that meditation has in the development of our spirituality as Christians.

-Nevertheless, on the other hand, on the other end of the spectrum, those who lean more towards Christian mysticism than towards Christian fundamentalism have conflated prayer and meditation as if there is no difference between the two at all.
+Nevertheless, on the other end of the spectrum, those who lean more towards Christian mysticism than towards Christian fundamentalism, have conflated prayer and meditation as if there is no difference between the two at all.
 This point of view is also misguided.
-In this writer’s opinion, both of these approaches are incorrect; Prayer and meditation are by no means the same thing, nor are they so vastly different.
+In this writer’s opinion, both of these approaches are incorrect; Prayer and meditation are by no means the same thing, nor are they vastly different.
 The truth is, prayer and meditation are two sides of the same coin.
 The former is how we talk to God, and the latter is how we listen.

 Let us look to the Bible for an example of what I mean.
 In so doing, it is my hope that we will gain more clarification on how we should approach meditation as Christians, and furthermore, what we can expect to gain from it.